 Both characteristic peaks were clearly seen, with excellent signal to noise ratio (SNR) over the full spectral range, and most notably at the UV wavelengths, where SNR tends to degrade.
 Absorbance values measured spanned 0.6 AU to 1.3 AU, scaling empirically with concentration.

-The newly introduced WP UV-VIS spectrometer is being offered in models starting as low as 220 nm.
+The WP UV-VIS spectrometer covers 250-850 nm, with resolution as low as 2.5 nm.
 With linear absorbance from 0.1 – 3.7 AU at 300 nm, its performance rivals many high-end, analytical bench UV-VIS systems at a fraction of the size and cost.
 To learn more about how we deliver greater sensitivity, shorter integration times, and lower detection limits, read our tech note, Why Wasatch for Spectroscopy.

-To learn more about the new WP UV-VIS, contact us today.
+To learn more about the WP UV-VIS, contact us today.